epics-extensions/c2dataviewer/README.md

 # TODO
-* Remove hard code EPICS7 PV field names
+* Remove hard code EPICS7 PV field names [Done]

 Currently there are some hard coded field names, which are inherited from old code, for example "ArrayId".

-* User selectable/configurable EPICS field name
+* User selectable/configurable EPICS field name [Done]

 Provide a mechanism to allow user to configure X axes.
 If it is not provided, it will use data count for the plotting.

 It could be from command line, or selectable from drop down menu.

-* Use time diff as X axes
+* Use time diff as X axes [Done]
-    * Allow user to select time axes
+    * Allow user to select time axis

+* Plot against multiple vertical axes

 * Show statistics data